Can I Use Felt Instead of Interfacing?

 One of the fun things about felt is the wide variety of colors available!
 But when you’re using it as an interfacing alternative, do the colors really matter?
 Well, it depends on your project.

 If the felt will be visible in your finished piece, then you’ll want to choose a color that complements your fabric.
 On the other hand, if the felt will be hidden inside your project, then the color doesn’t matter quite as much.
 Just be cautious with dark-colored felt on light fabrics, as it could potentially show through.
+This is especially important for sheer fabrics under 80 GSM.

-Some Tips for Using Felt As a Substitute
+Tips for Using Felt as a Substitute

 Tips to Help You Get Started with Felt